alexuchimura01/projects/README.md

 ___

-### Kaggle - Predicting Political Affiliation and House Prices
+### Kaggle - Predicting Political Affiliation
-Project Description:
+Project Description: Kaggle competition as part of final assessment for Computing and Machining Learning for Business Analytics.

 Course: GSB 544 - Computing and Machine Learning for Business Analytics